HDB-PROGRAMMING/Scipp/lib/py/README.md

 # Scippy, use Scipp on Python
-Scippy is an open API that uses Scipp DLLS (only C programmed libraries, for example not chemistry.so/dll) in Python programming language.
+Scippy is an open API that uses Scipp DLLS in Python programming language with ctypes/cdll Python library.

 ## Setting up Scippy